United States Army officer rank insignia: 1851–1872: epaulettes vs. shoulder straps

 In 1851, it was decided to use only silver eagles for colonels, as a matter of economy.
 The silver eagle was selected based on the fact that there were more colonels with the silver eagle that those with gold, primarily in the cavalry and artillery, hence it was cheaper to replace the numerically fewer gold ones in the infantry.
+The concept of silver for infantry and gold for other officers was abolished.
 At that time on the shoulder straps, lieutenant colonels wore an embroidered silver leaf; majors wore a gold embroidered leaf; and captains and first lieutenants wore gold bars.
 The second lieutenant had no grade insignia, but the presence of an epaulet or shoulder strap identified him as a commissioned officer.
+Badges were added to the epaulets.
+Lieutenant colonels added an oak leaf of silver, captains two bars of gold, and first lieutenants one bar of gold.
+The bars on the epaulets were silver for contrast.
 For majors, the shoulder strap contained an oak leaf, but like the second lieutenant, the epaulet had no grade insignia.
-However, the major was still distinguishable from the second lieutenant due to the more elaborate epaulet fringes worn by field grade officers.
+Majors were still distinguishable from the second lieutenants by the more elaborate epaulet fringes worn by field grade officers.

-Prior to 1851 the infantry wore shoulder straps that had a silver border with gold insignia, the other branches wore gold border with silver insignia.
-The rank of major and lieutenant colonel were designated by oak leaves.
-A lieutenant colonel was determined by the color of the border, so an infantry Lt.
-Col. wore silver oak leaves, and other branches wore gold oak leaves.
-In 1851 the Army did away with the infantry distinctions, with everyone going to gold borders.
-Senior officers, lieutenant colonels, colonels, and generals wore silver insignia.
-Second lieutenants had no rank, first lieutenants, captains, and majors wore gold insignia.
-In 1872 the ranks of first lieutenant and captain reverted to silver insignia.
+During the American Civil War, General William Rosecrans issued orders in fall of 1862 which allowed commissioned officers to wear only the bars, oak leaves, or eagle to show their rank, in order to draw less attention from enemy forces on the battlefield.
+These orders allowed for what became the predecessor of what is now referred to as "subdued" rank insignia while in the field, though it is unlikely that this term was used at the time.
+In the fall of 1864, General Order 286 allowed all officers in the United States Army to wear less visible rank insignia stating, "The marks of rank prescribed to be worn on the shoulder-straps will be worn on the shoulder in place of the strap."

 1872–1917: shoulder straps

-In 1872, epaulettes were abolished for officers and replaced by shoulder knots.
+In 1872, epaulettes were abolished for officers (except the general staff) and replaced by shoulder knots.
 As the shoulder knots had no fringe, it was necessary that some change in the insignia on the dress uniform be made in order to distinguish the major from the second lieutenant.
 It was natural to use the gold leaf which the major had been wearing on the shoulder strap.
 In the same year, the bars on the shoulder straps of the captains and first lieutenants were changed from gold to silver.

+In 1898 a khaki coat was added to wear in the field.
+Ranks was shown on the end of the shoulder loops.
+This method was used on olive drab field uniforms introduced in 1902.